 The essence of life defeated the essence of death – It is encouraging to know that Satan no

 longer has the power of death.
-Now Jesus has the power of death and hell, as
+Jesus now has the power of death and hell.

 He said in Matt 10-28, “And do not fear those who kill the body but cannot